-The Play:1 looks traditionally “Sonos”, as opposed to being sonically conventional.
-Its steel wrapped, box-like, and – yes – shade of black or white, which is a look it has in common with the Sonos range’s sofas, but overlaid with an offsetting feature unique to this Play:1 variant.
+The Play:1 looks “Sonos” traditionally as opposed to being sonically conventional.
+It is steel wrapped, box-like, and – yes – a shade of black or white, which is a look it has in common with the Sonos range’s sofas but overlaid with an offsetting feature unique to this Play:1 variant.

 The Bose SoundLink Revolve+ II is sleek and compact, with a minimalist design – and it shows.
-It’s an all-black (or silver) cylindrical design that keeps its weight evenly distributed, so you can place the speaker anywhere without worrying about it falling over.
+It’s an all-black (or silver) cylindrical design that keeps its weight evenly distributed, so you can place the speaker anywhere without worrying about falling over.
 If it does happen to fall over, don’t worry!

 With the Bose SoundLink Revolve+ II, users have access to multipoint pairing.
-This allows you to connect your phone and another device such as a tablet or laptop so it can alternate seamlessly between different audio sources.
+This allows you to connect your phone to another device, such as a tablet or laptop, so that it can alternate seamlessly between different audio sources.
 The speaker pairs easily with smartphones and tablets running Android 5.0 or higher or iPhone 5S, 6S Plus, and iPad Air, mini 2, and later; Bluetooth is also compatible with computers running Windows 7 (or newer) software and Mac OS X 10.8 (or later).

 But there were no scratches or cracks!
 It didn’t break and still worked like a charm.
-We can only imagine that this would be an excellent choice for boaters who want to listen to music while they sail down the coastline, as well as people who enjoy spending time swimming in their pool or at the beach because it’s splash-proof.
+We can only imagine that this would be an excellent choice for boaters who want to listen to music while they sail down the coastline, as well as people who enjoy swimming in their pool or at the beach because it’s splash-proof.

-Turning on Smart TV Mode can make all of the difference in the world when it comes to watching your favorite movie or television show.
-Just as an example, I was watching Spider-Man: Into the Spider-Verse (1:48:00) and heard comic book fan Peter Parker’s voice go from a virtual surround sound effect to something more akin to Batman in The Dark Knight after he had his realization that his deceased uncle Ben would be proud to know his nephew had become a real hero.
+Turning on Smart TV Mode can make all the difference regarding watching your favorite movie or television show.
+Just as an example, I was watching Spider-Man: Into the Spider-Verse (1:48:00) and heard comic book fan Peter Parker’s voice goes from a virtual surround sound effect to something more akin to Batman in The Dark Knight after he had his realization that his deceased uncle Ben would be proud to know his nephew had become a real hero.

-It takes a little bit of tinkering to really get this feature dialed in with music the way you want it, but the possibilities for tweaking are pretty much endless.
-Just make sure that you don’t overdo it – otherwise, you might end up taking some time off by quitting your old job and starting a new career as an audio engineer!
+It takes a bit of tinkering to get this feature dialed in with music the way you want it, but the tweaking possibilities are endless.
+Just make sure you don’t overdo it – otherwise, you might take some time off by quitting your old job and starting a new career as an audio engineer!

 Best Portable Speakers for College Dorm – Buying Guide

 You might be a bit nervous about finding a new place to live and adjusting to the busy life of a student, but we understand that there is no time for dilly-dallying.
-That’s why you need the best equipment and devices that you can get your hands on if you are going to have any chance of enjoying some quality entertainment after classes in your dorm-sized apartment (which looks a little like one cramped shoebox with a bed).
+That’s why you need the best equipment and devices you can get your hands on if you are going to have any chance of enjoying some quality entertainment after classes in your dorm-sized apartment (which looks a little like one cramped shoebox with a bed).

-1. Multi-room audio systems with Bluetooth
+Multi-room audio systems with Bluetooth:

 Bring your favorite sound system to the next level with technology.
 Most components of all-in-one home audio systems have Bluetooth built-in for streaming music.

-2. Extra power for your smartphone
+Extra power for your smartphone:

-Sound stands and soundbars can be really great dorm room home theater substitutes, especially if you have a nice TV screen, but what if you aren’t planning on pairing a speaker to your TV?
+Sound stands and soundbars can be great dorm room home theatre substitutes, especially if you have a nice TV screen, but what if you aren’t planning on pairing a speaker to your TV?
 After all, many people do the majority of their media watching on laptops and tablets these days.

-4. Speakerphone for hands-free calls
+Speakerphone for hands-free calls: